Milagres Church (Mangalore): Present structure

-After Tipu Sultan, a patriot and resistance leader, was killed by the British during the Fourth Anglo-Mysore War on 4 May 1799, the Mangalorean Catholics—who had supported the British Raj—were freed from captivity.
+After Tipu Sultan, the Sultan of Mysore was killed by the British during the Fourth Anglo-Mysore War on 4 May 1799, the Mangalorean Catholics—who had supported the British Raj—were freed from captivity.
 Most subsequently returned to Mangalore.
 Among them was a baker, Lawrence Bello, who built a chapel to replace the demolished church, at a cost of Rs.
 400. Fr.
 Mendez, the Vicar Apostolic secured the necessary furniture, and together with Tipu's former munshi Salvador Pinto, raised funds and obtained a grant of Rs.
 600 to rebuild the church from the British government.
 He laid the foundation stone for a new church in 1811.
 In 1911, the facade of the church collapsed, following which then incumbent Parish priest Fr.
 Frank Pereira erected the present church structure with Fr.
 Diamanti S.J. as the architect.
 A portico was added later to the structure.
 The church was renovated in 2022.